OUR IMPACT ON HUMAN SERVICES

 The COVID-19 Unity Response Fund

 The COVID-19 Unity Response Fund was created by the Community Foundation of Elmira-Corning and the Finger Lakes, the Corning Incorporated Foundation, The Triangle Fund and the United Way of the Southern Tier.
-In just seven business days after the NY State PAUSE announcement, the four funders, through their combined leadership and experience, collaborated to open the Unity Response fund with a $325,000 commitment to non-profit organizations on the front-line of the Covid-19 crisis in the Southern Tier.
-The Unity Fund focused on human service organizations that were supplying basic needs, supporting vulnerable populations, and easing burdens on essential workers with grants ranging from $1,000 to $25,000 to nonprofit organizations that had projects that were operational immediately.
+In just seven business days after the NY State PAUSE announcement, the four funders, through their combined leadership and experience, collaborated to open the Unity Response fund with a $325,000 commitment to eligible non-profit organizations on the front-line of the Covid-19 crisis in the Southern Tier.
+The Unity Fund focused on human service organizations that were supplying basic needs, supporting vulnerable populations, and easing burdens on essential workers with grants ranging from $1,000 to $25,000 to eligible non-profit organizations that had projects that were operational immediately.

 During the month of April, an additional $100,000 was raised for the Unity Fund.
 Corning Incorporated senior leadership and numerous board members were among the contributors.
 In total, the Unity Fund, raised just over a remarkable $520,000 for the community.